alkaest2002/mpa/src/content/en/batteries/p/panas.md

 questionnaires:
 - panas
 ---
-The battery consists of only the PANAS questionnaire.
+Battery consisting of the PANAS questionnaire only.